-How many times have you had to deal with apps that stop working because there’s no internet?
-How about the situation when you’re not from Newfoundland and you don’t want to pay for sky high roaming charges?
+How many times have you had to deal with apps that stop working because there's no internet?
+How about the situation when you're not from Newfoundland and, and you don't want to pay for sky-high roaming charges?

 When it comes to viewing icebergs, Newfoundland is one of the best places in the world.
 From April to August, these 10,000-year-old glacial giants are visible from many points along the northern and eastern coasts, especially on clear and sunny days.